blais3pasc4l/UserHub/README.md

 # DevOps_Evaluation_A01

-The objective of this project is to develop and deploy a user management microservice.
-The microservice will be capable of performing the following actions:
+The main objective of this project is to create the AWS infrastructure using Terraform in order to deploy a user management microservice.
+This microservice will be capable of carrying out the following actions:

 1. Create a new user with a name and email address.
 2. Retrieve information of an existing user based on their identifier.